P3st83/Thumbnail-Gen/README.md

 ## How to Use

-1. **Upload a Video**: Click on the file input and select a video file
+1. **Upload a Video**: Click on the file input and select a video file (mp4, mov, avi, mkv, webm)
-2. **Extract Frames**: Click "Upload & Extract Frames" to process the video
+2. **Extract Frames**: Click "Upload Video" to process the video
 3. **Select a Frame**: Browse through the extracted frames and click on one to select it
-4. **Apply Enhancement**: Enter a keyword like "sharpen" or "dramatic" in the input field
+4. **Choose a Style**: Select one of the broadcasting style templates
-5. **Enhance the Frame**: Click "Enhance Selected Frame" to apply the effect
+5. **Enhance the Frame**: The selected template will be applied to your frame
 6. **Download**: Click "Download Thumbnail" to save your enhanced image

 ## Technologies Used

 ### Frontend
-- **HTML/CSS/JavaScript**: Simple responsive interface
+- **HTML/CSS/JavaScript**: Dark-themed responsive interface
 - **Modern CSS**: Flexbox-based layout for the enhancement options
 - **Client-side JavaScript**: Handles file upload, frame selection, and enhancement requests